dborth/vbagx/README.md

 [3.0.1]

-* Implemented a brand new Dynamic Recompilation (JIT) core for GBA games on Wii, built entirely from scratch, delivering a major, accuracy-preserving speed boost over the standard interpreter core - real GBA titles run with plenty of headroom above a full, locked 60fps.
+* Implemented a brand new Dynamic Recompilation (JIT) core for GBA games on Wii, built entirely from scratch.
+This is a from-the-ground-up addition, not a port - real GBA titles now run with plenty of headroom above a full, locked 60fps, well beyond what the interpreter core could sustain.
 Enable it from Settings > Emulation > Dynamic GBA Recompilation
+* GB/GBA audio is cleaner and truer to the original hardware, with one less resampling step - it is now generated natively at 48kHz - instead of upsampled from 44100Hz (GBA) and 22050Hz (GB)
+* Audio samples are now written directly into the output buffer with no intermediate mixing buffer in between, reducing audio latency
+* Smart dynamic audio rate control keeps playback speed correctly matched to real GBA hardware timing, with a stronger correction kicking in only when actually needed to avoid a dropout - this means fewer, less noticeable pitch adjustments during normal play
+* Buffer underruns (audio momentarily running dry) now fade smoothly to silence and back instead of producing a hard click, and startup/resume is primed to avoid an initial stutter
+* Reworked frameskip and frame pacing so video timing is smoother and more consistent, especially when the JIT core is running well above 60fps, and skipped frames are spaced more evenly instead of clumping
-* FPS display option
+* Added FPS display option

 [3.0.0 - July 6, 2026]